NorwegianVeterinaryInstitute/laksetap/README.md

 repository, and downloadable from the app.
 The calculator itself is not part of the app UI because we don’t want to handle company or farm level data in the app and potentially run into legal or security issues.
-The calculator uses the same approach to calculating fish mortality as used in Norwegian Veterinary Institute’s Fish Health Report.
+The calculator uses the same approach to calculate fish mortality as used in Norwegian Veterinary Institute’s Fish Health Report.

 ## Docker